-You can’t boil beans that haven’t soaked and expect good results, they must be simmered gently for a long time.
-I can hear you asking, “What’s the difference between boiling and simmering?”
+You can’t boil beans that haven’t soaked and expect good results.
+They must be simmered gently for a long time.
+I hear you asking, “What’s the difference between boiling and simmering?”
 Is there a difference?
 You bet.
-Boiling beans causes the protein to coagulate quickly making them tough, simmering beans slows down that change, the protein dissolves and is then reabsorbed later in the cooking process yielding more tender beans.
+Boiling beans causes the protein to coagulate quickly, making them tough.
+Simmering beans slow down that change; the protein dissolves and is reabsorbed later in the cooking process, yielding tender beans.

 Do the quick soak methods for beans really work?

-Yes, but you have to pay careful attention or you may accidentally boil the beans too soon which makes them tough.
+Yes, but you must pay careful attention, or you may accidentally boil the beans too soon, making them tough.

 Why won’t cooked dried beans continue cooking after adding them to recipes?

-They do, if you cook the recipe too long, they will eventually fall apart.
+They do.
+The beans will eventually fall apart if you cook the recipe too long.
 That said, the presence of calcium or sugar inhibits this process which is why your baked beans or ham and beans (when made with a ham bone) can be cooked for a significant period of time without falling apart.

-This is why, unless the recipe has a very long cook time, the addition of sweet or acidic ingredients (like tomatoes) should be held to the end.
+This is why, unless the recipe has a very long cook time, adding sweet or acidic ingredients (like tomatoes) should be held to the end.

 Can I use my slow cooker?

-[pullthis id=”slow” display=”outside”] There is an exception for kidney beans which MUST be boiled for 10 minutes prior to being placed in a slow cooker.
-There is a toxin that causes gastric distress if they are not cooked at a high enough temperature for a long enough time.
-This toxin is actually increased by about 5x if cooked at too low a temperature when compared to raw, soaked kidney beans.
-Use care and use already cooked kidney beans in slow cooker recipes.
-You don’t want to puke your brains up to save a few minutes. [/pullthis] [pullshow id=”slow”] Slow cookers can be used to cook beans, with good results, provided the addition of acidic or sugary items is held until the beans are mostly cooked.
+Slow cookers can be used to cook beans, with good results, provided acidic or sugary items are added until the beans are mostly cooked.
 So if your recipe for black beans includes tomatoes, I would hold the tomatoes until the last hour.
 Just be sure you know what setting to use on your slow cooker.
-In newer models the high setting may be over the boiling point, which if it isn’t clear by now, isn’t good for cooking dried beans.
-Test your slow cooker by filling it 2/3rds with water and checking at the 1 and 2 hour mark.
+In newer models, the high setting may be over the boiling point, which, if it isn’t clear by now, isn’t good for cooking dried beans.
+Test your slow cooker by filling it 2/3rds with water and checking at the one and two hour mark.